 Sherline now offers adjustable "zero" handwheels for our lathes and mills.
 This makes calculation of the feed much easier as the handwheels can be reset to "zero" each time.
-If you do not have the resettable handwheels, the job simply requires a bit of note-taking.
+If you do not have the resettable handwheels, the job simply requires a bit of note taking.
 If you get into the habit of writing your handwheel setting down and calculating movements, it's really not bad.
 A piece of tape stuck along the edge of the mill table and mill base with a mark that shows starting and finishing points can be of considerable help.
 Of course, you will still have to use your handwheel numbers, but the marks will make you aware they are coming up.
 Counting the turns of a handwheel on long movements can have disastrous results if you're distracted and turn one too many.
-One of our customers attached scales (rulers) to our mill on both the X- and Y-axes which I always thought was a good idea.
-If you have trig tables or a calculator with trig functions you can take a lot of the guess work out of exact locations and angles.
+One of our customers attached scales (rulers) to our mill on both the X- and Y-axes, which I always thought was a good idea.
+(Our deluxe mill, P/N 5400/5410 now incorporates laser engraved scales on table and base.)
+If you have trig tables or a calculator with trig functions you can take a lot of the guesswork out of exact locations and angles.